 When Bill and Melinda Gates divorced in 2021, it made headlines, as did the fact that they didn’t have a prenup.
 The fact that one of the world’s richest couples didn’t have a prenup led others to ask whether they were necessary.
 A prenuptial agreement (prenup) is a contract that couples sign before marriage to designate how their assets will be divided in the case of divorce.
-With almost half of American couples splitting up, a prenup is increasingly common as couples seek to set their own divorce terms, rather than letting a judge decide.
+With around half of American couples splitting up, a prenup is increasingly common as couples seek to set their own divorce terms, rather than letting a judge decide.
 Some people see prenups as a good thing, while others believe that they sterilize the beauty of marriage.
 Here are three reasons for and against signing a prenup.

 Prenups Ruin the Specialness of a Marriage